Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 ```

 Use the `az keyvault security-domain download` command to download the security domain and activate your managed HSM.
-The example below, uses 3 RSA key pairs (only public keys are needed for this command) and sets the quorum to 2.
+The example below uses 3 RSA key pairs (only public keys are needed for this command) and sets the quorum to 2.

 ```PowerShell
 az keyvault security-domain download --hsm-name <your-key-vault-name> --sd-wrapping-keys ./certs/cert_0.cer ./certs/cert_1.cer ./certs/cert_2.cer --sd-quorum 2 --security-domain-file ContosoMHSM-SD.json